 Return to Pagwi this afternoon where you will meet your vehicle and transfer back to Wewak.
 (B,L,D)

 The day is yours until it is time to transfer to the airport for your flight back to Port Moresby.
+(Flight not included).
 (B)

 Download this tour’s PDF brochure and start your planning offline!